airbytehq/airbyte/docs/integrations/sources/shopify.md

 3. Create a private application.
 4. Select the resources you want to allow access to.
 Airbyte only needs read-level access.
    * Note: The UI will show all possible data sources and will show errors when syncing if it doesn't have permissions to access a resource.
-5. The password under the `Admin API` section is what you'll use as the `api_password` for the integration.
+5. The password under the `Admin API` section is what you'll use as the `API PASSWORD` for the integration.
 6. You're ready to set up Shopify in Airbyte!

-### Connect using `OAuth 2.0` option

-1. Select `OAuth 2.0` in `Shopify Authorization Method`
-2. Click on `authenticate`
-2. Proceed the authentication using your credentials for your Shopify account.

 ### Output Streams Schemas